adhocore/brainstorm/readme.md

 - initial homeworks before app dev/design
 - collaboration of team members
 - add a folder to match domain of concern
-- add a readme.md underneath and anything
+- add a readme.md (of course with detailed documentation) underneath and anything relevant
 - dont forget to commit
 - let the team members change/debate/refine your ideas
 - that's it